 The Many Names of the Red Velvet Cake

-Now, there's a lot of debate around who actually invented the 'Red Velvet Cake'.
+Now, there's a lot of debate around who actually invented the 'Red Velvet '.
 We mostly like making and eating them, so we won't go too deep into that.
 But, we do love that it's had quite a few different names!
-Flame cake anyone, or a regal red cake?
+Flame cake anyone, or a regal red sponge?
 With a name like Red Mystery Cake, it almost sounds like a hero spy from a Marvel comic.

-What Makes a Red Velvet Cake?
+What Makes a Red Velvet?

-Making your own Red Velvet Cake is always fun (though getting it that lovely red colour can be tricky), but if you're more about the eating than the making, we have a whole collection of Red Velvet goodness for you.
+Making your own Red Velvet is always fun (though getting it that lovely red colour can be tricky), but if you're more about the eating than the making, we have a whole collection of Red Velvet goodness for you.